Grandmother becomes Pokemon Go Master

-LEE COUNTY, Fla. -- Kids and young adults were swept up in the Pokemon Go craze in 2016, but the most successful player 4 In Your Corner met is a 72-year-old grandmother!
+LEE COUNTY, Fla. -- Kids and young adults were swept up in the Pokemon Go craze in 2016, but one of the most successful players in Florida is a 72-year-old grandmother!

 "I have caught all 143 catchable Pokemon in the United States and the seven new babies that had to be hatched out, but I hatched them.
 I walked and walked," said Connie Emmons, who spent the Monday afternoon at Centennial Park in Fort Myers.